padraigUCSD/cse110-w21-group31/specs/adrs/0009-scope-reduction.md

 [Describe the context and problem statement, e.g., in free form using two to three sentences.
 You may want to articulate the problem in form of a question.]

 Should we kill the task tracker feature?
-This means we would stop work on E2S8, E2S9, and E2T2 and.
+This means we would stop work on issues E2S8, E2S9, and E2T2 and.

 ## Decision Drivers <!-- optional -->